Magento officially ended the Magento 1 support in 2020, which left many Magento store owners at crossroads.

 Migrating Magento 2 involves the following components: data, extensions, and custom code, as well as themes and customizations.

-For migrating products, customers, orders, store configurations, promotions, and more to Magento 2, there are several tools are available to perform Data Migration.
-You will also receive a guide on how-to use the tool and best practices for migrating your data.
+For migrating products, customers, orders, store configurations, promotions, and more to Magento 2, there are several Magento migration tools are available to perform Data Migration.
+You will also receive a guide on how-to use the tool and best practices for migrating data.

 Extensions And Custom Code